SunilKumarMariyala/DP-Project/README_PERSONAL.md

 - We define what each fault type means (0 = Healthy, 1 = Line-Line Fault, etc.)
 - We load our trained model and other components
 - We set up counters to track how well our system is working
-- We connect to our database to store results
+- We connect to our MySQL database to store results

 ```python
     def load_model_components(self, model_path, scaler_path, feature_cols_path, model_class_path):